 • Keep a distance of at least 30 meters from people, buildings, vehicles, etc...

-Drone shops and community in Bali
+Drone communities, drone rental and drone shops in Bali

 Yes you can find other drone lovers in Bali!
 Get together, fly your drone, talk about new techniques and best spots to go.
 Share your love for everything around you hobby and have a few Bintangs! (after flying that is)